echopen/echOpen_starterkit/basecamp.md

 * Threads : these are conversations about structured topics.
 Indeed, if Slack is the perfect tool to exchange informally on any subject, when a topic emerges and needs that member teams exchange in a more detailed and structured way, then Basecamp Messages are the right place to launch threads.

 * Basecamp offers also some daily alerts, inviting users to answer a daily question about "What did you work on today?", "See anything great lately that inspired you?".
-This is just perfect to maintain a team-builing rythm , and to keep all the community members informed of the advances.
+This is just perfect to maintain a team-builing rythm, and to keep all the community members informed of the current project advances.